Kshitij0O7/staking-rewards-api/.github/CONTRIBUTING.md

-# Contributing to Validator Balance API
+# Contributing to Staking Rewards API

 First off, thank you for taking the time to contribute 🎉
 We welcome improvements, bug fixes, and new validator query SDKs!